remembrance-agent/remembrance-agent-desktop/README.md

 ### Versioning

-Increment the version numbers in this README.
+Increment the version number in the `VERSION` file and in the `RemembranceAgentClient`.

 ---